 Although not all Pupil Premium children reached expected standard at the end of Year 6 they still made good progress.
-Others factors such as SEN and mobility also must be considered.
-Out of the six Pupil Premium children, only one of them competed their KS1 SATS at The Avenue.
-Some joined as late as the end of Year 5.
+Others factors such as SEN and mobility also must be considered (see reported outcomes for KS2).

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
 As a school we have a good track record of ensuring that pupils make good progress, but historically levels of attainment are lower for FSM (eligible for free school meals) – this is also a national trend.